fooSynaptic/py_pcalg/README.md

 **Usage**

-updated the independ test function, run `debug_trivial()` in `pc.py` to test.
+run `debug_trivial()` in `pc.py` to test.

-skeleton function fullfill, now you can try to inference the causal structural with skel.
+skeleton function fullfilled, now you can try to inference the causal structural with skel.

 just run pc!

-I will update visualization modules for soon.
+I will update visualization modules for soon(Updated).